Simiran987/AZ-900/README.md

                potentially even by a third party that has dedicated that datacenter to your company

 #### Public Cloud:
+Everything is built on the cloud.
+Also known as Cloud-Native.
-              1) Built, controlled, and maintained by a third-party cloud provider
+  1. Built, controlled, and maintained by a third-party cloud provider
-              2) anyone that wants to purchase cloud services can access and use resources
+  2. anyone that wants to purchase cloud services can access and use resources

 #### Hybrid Cloud:
               1) uses both public and private clouds in an inter-connected environment